EPF-MDE/Vizair/README.md

 * You will need to run the cells that generate the heatmap, it should be display in little in the "output" section.
 * To have the map in a new window, you run the last cell that save the generated heatmap and save automatically in a .html format, and also automatically, a new window will pop, displaying this time the map in a new tab of your browser.

+## The Predictive model

+### Installing

+* Download the zip file ARIMAcode.zip containing: ARIMAmodel.ipynb and the res.csv containing the data.

+### Description

+* Open Jupyter Notebook.
+* Change the path to access the data file that the predictive model is going to use.
+* Run the code in the order that the cells appear.

 ## Authors